 Tubal ligation is used very commonly as a form of contraception in the United States.
-When life circumstances change often the question of whether this procedure is reversible comes up.
+When life circumstances change, often the question of whether this procedure is reversible comes up.
 Fortunately with modern microsurgical techniques, the answer most often is that it can be reversed.

 However, life circumstances change for many of our patients, and many women desire to regain their fertility after having a previous tubal sterilization performed.
 Fortunately, the new technique of microscopic tubal reansatamosis (sterilization reversal) is a highly successful surgical procedure available to many patients from specialized infertility surgeons.
 The newest technique is a robotic tubal ligation reversal.
-The first technique uses and open bikini type incision.
+The first technique uses an open bikini-type incision.
 Robotic procedures are done using small laparoscopic incisions and the assistance of a robotic controller.
 Other alternatives to surgical reanastamosis include in vitro fertilization, a process in which the fallopian tubes are bypassed all together and fertilization is achieved outside the body.
 Both of these techniques have distinct advantages and disadvantages with overall relatively similar success rates.

 Cumulative pregnancy rates over 1-2 years following sterilization reversal often approximate 60%-70%.
 However, the range of pregnancy rates may vary from 20%-95%.
 There are multiple factors influencing the outcome of the procedure.
 Of these, the length of healthy fallopian tube left to be repaired following sterilization reversal is the single most important factor.
 Success rates are very acceptable when 4-6cms of tube are left When less than 4cms of undamaged tube remain at the end of microsurgery, success rates fall dramatically.
 Patients at risk for short tubal length are primarily those in which either large segments of tube were removed or in which “multiple burn” cautery technique was utilized for sterilization.
 Those with the best prognosis are usually women who have clips or rings placed on their tubes or postpartum tubal ligations performed.